uribench/censor/README.md

 Note: If you decide to use the encrypted blacklist and would like to avoid uploading its plain text version to a public repository, then remember to add its name to the `.gitignore` file.
 For example, the line `*blacklist.txt` ignores all plain text blacklists with filenames ending with "\*blacklist.txt", such as "test-balcklist.txt.

+## Static Analysis

+Static Analysis is done using [ShellCheck][1].
+It is done locally and is also part of the CI (performed by Travis-CI that already it pre-installed).

 ## Testing

 The `censor.sh` script is tested using multiple 'pass/fail' fixtures placed in their respective folders under `./test/`.